IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

       wait 1

-   from the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` function (so that the model and the implementation get out of sync).
+   from the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState` function (so that the model and the implementation get out of sync).
 What happens when you run tests?

 #.
 This model does generate ``Pay`` actions that are discarded by the